By Diane Spicer

 You won't need these ice cleats unless you're doing something technical in high alpine areas, so I'm going to leave them out of our discussion of winter traction devices for hiking footwear.

-If you want to read up on what they are, and when they are needed, go here.
+You can read up on what they are, and when they are needed.

 I carry these winter traction devices for my hiking boots on my late fall through late spring hikes, which bring me onto snowy, potentially icy slopes at Mt.
 Rainier National Park and elsewhere in the Pacific Northwest.